 A CEO's letter on distribution: the only moat that compounds

-Why the best products keep losing — and how to stop it.
+Why the best products keep losing — and what the operators who solve for it do differently.

 Comments